YahyaHaq/Layer-7-Load-balancer-/README.md

 # Layer-7-Load-balancer

 We are creating a layer 7 application load balancer

 Here are the following features:

-1) Routing Strategy
+1. Routing Strategy

    - Round Robin (MUST)
    - Least Connections (TODO)
    - IP Hash (TODO)

-2) Dynamically add backend servers (MUST)
+2. Dynamically add backend servers (MUST)

    - do this with either api endpoints
    - or with pub sub queue/ message broker

-3) Perform Health checks on backend servers and remove unhealthy servers (MUST)
+3. Perform Health checks on backend servers and remove unhealthy servers (MUST)

-4) Rate Limiting Algorithm (MUST-ISH)
+4. Rate Limiting Algorithm (MUST-ISH)

    - a specific user can only send 10 requests per minute

-5) Logging and Monitoring (MUST-ISH)
+5. Logging and Monitoring (MUST-ISH)

    - integration with open telemetry and datadog (TODO)

-6) High Availability (TODO)
+6. High Availability (TODO)
    - create a kill switch in the load balancer
    - on failure make sure that load balancer comes back alive quickly

+STEP BY STEP TODO:

+- run ci pipeline
+- write unit and integration tests
+- make sure we can dynamically add servers to our load balancers
+- add health checks and remove unhealthy servers
+- use worker pool(LATER)